lucast233/BankingProject/public_html/Project/proposal.md

 		- User will see user-friendly error messages when appropriate
 		- User will see user-friendly success message when account is created successfully
 			- Redirect user to their Accounts page
-	- [ ] Listing accounts and/or viewing Account Details should show any applicable APY or “-” if none is set for the particular account (may alternatively just hide the display for these types)
+	- [x] [07/31/21] Listing accounts and/or viewing Account Details should show any applicable APY or “-” if none is set for the particular account (may alternatively just hide the display for these types)
-	- [ ] User will be able to close an account
+	- [x] [07/31/21] User will be able to close an account
 		- User must transfer or withdraw all funds out of the account before doing so
 		- Account should have a column “active” that will get set as false.
 			- All queries for Accounts should be updated to pull only “active” = true accounts (i.e., dropdowns, My Accounts, etc)
 			- Do not delete the record, this is a soft delete so it doesn’t break transactions
 		- Closed accounts don’t show up anymore
 		- If the account is a loan, it must be paid off in full first
-	- [ ] Admin role (leave this section for last)
+	- [x] [08/02/21] Admin role (leave this section for last)
 		- Will be able to search for users by firstname and/or lastname
 		- Will be able to look-up specific account numbers (partial match).
 		- Will be able to see the transaction history of an account